 Sample splitting is done in order to reduce the sample volume for pulverizing step.
 Splitting is performed on nominal sample particle size of < 2 mm and with riffle splitter or rotary sample divider in order to obtain representative sub-samples.

-Pulverizing is required to produce a fine homogenous powder to enable representative sub-sampling for accurate analysis.
-All samples are reduced to >95% passing 106 µm or >95% passing 75 µm depending the subsequent analysis method.
+Pulverizing is required to produce a fine homogeneous powder to enable representative sub-sampling for accurate analysis.
+All samples are reduced to >85% passing 75 µm depending the subsequent analysis method.
 Quality of pulverizing is routinely checked as part of our quality assurance program.
 Pulverizing bowls are carefully cleaned after every sample by using cleaning sand, vacuum and compressed air.